FRRouting/frr/doc/user/pim.rst

    and would like pim to use a specific source address associated with that interface.

+.. clicmd:: ip pim passive

+   Disable sending and receiving pim control packets on the interface.

 .. clicmd:: ip igmp

    Tell pim to receive IGMP reports and Query on this interface.
 The default